Bigfish22/RSMaxUsd/README.md

 * no ramp or composite support
 * legacy rs nodes are not supported (rs material, rs normal etc)
 * displacement in blend materials is not yet supported.
-* cylinder light and dome light rotation will be incorrect.